larson-group/clubb_release/Readme.txt

 2. Edit <CASE>_model.in for each case you wish to run, or just leave them as is.
 Usually you will want to keep these the same.
-   See the rain code for description of kk_rain and cloud_sed.
+   See the rain code for description of l_kk_rain and l_cloud_sed.
    See BUGSrad description below for a description of the interactive radiation scheme.
    Enabling any of these flags may increase runtime considerably.

 3. cd ../stats
    Edit a stats file you would like to use.
 A complete list of all computable statistics is found in all_stats.in.
-Note that HOC now supports GrADS or NetCDF, but you can only use the hoc_tuner using GrADS.
+Note that CLUBB now supports GrADS or netCDF, but you can only use the hoc_tuner using GrADS.

 4. $ cd ../standalone.
-Edit standalone_<CASE>.in or select a premade one.
+Copy and edit parameters_default.in or just use a premade one.

-5. $ ./run_standalone.bash <CASE> or
+5. $ ./run_standalone.bash <MODEL CASE> or
-   $ ./run_standalone.bash <CASE> <STATS_FILE>
+   $ ./run_standalone.bash <MODEL CASE> [PARAMETER FILE] [STATS FILE]

+   Where the parameter file and stats file are optional arguments.
+The default is all_stats.in and default_parameters.in.

 -----------------------------------------------------------------------
 - (2.2) Executing a restart run: